Wednesday, September 18, 2024

 If you come across people who underestimate and dismiss the serious effects of bullying, I encourage you to educate the deniers on the impact that bullying has.
 First of all, bullying is not a normal part of growing up.
 Bullying can lead to depression, anxiety, post-traumatic stress disorder, and other consequences.
 It can lead to suicidal ideation, and even suicide.
 It can rarely cause what Peter did.
 Peter followed the pressure of the social context in which he grew up and ended up doing what he did…

-There is a twist at the end that could have been fleshed out to shed light on the abusive relationship that Matt had with Josie, but not much is said about it.
+There is a twist at the end of the novel that could have been fleshed out to shed light on the abusive relationship that Matt had with Josie, but not much is said about it.

 As explained in an article published by Frontiers in Public Health in 2019 bullying may include verbal hostility, teasing, physical violence and social exclusion, and the consequences of bullying can be severe: